Chainstack vs QuickNode vs Alchemy: Which blockchain API is most cost-effective in 2026

 Bringing it all together

-- Scalability: Extra usage at $12.5 per 1M RU ensures affordable growth without surprises.
+- Predictable scaling: Additional usage at $12.5 per 1M RU enables straightforward capacity planning without unexpected cost spikes.